oryon-dominik/dotfiles/tutorials/link_library.md

 ## Security

 *Security for everyone*
-A great introduction to the most common vulnerabilities by Richard Perez.
+A great introduction to the most common vulnerabilities by Richard Adams.
 https://sudo.pagerduty.com/for_everyone/
 https://sudo.pagerduty.com/for_everyone_part_ii/
 https://sudo.pagerduty.com/for_engineers/